rhmtazad/UniProg/README.md

 Contributions are what make the open source community such an amazing place to be learn, inspire, and create.
 Any contributions you make are greatly appreciated.

 1. Fork the Project
-2. Create your Feature Branch (git checkout -b feature/AmazingFeature)
+2. Create your Feature Branch (git checkout -b feature/NewFeatures)
-2. Commit your Changes (git commit -m 'Add some AmazingFeature')
+2. Commit your Changes (git commit -m 'Add some NewFeatures')
-3. Push to the Branch (git push origin feature/AmazingFeature)
+3. Push to the Branch (git push origin feature/NewFeatures)
 4. Open a Pull Request

 ## License